jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 ---
 layout: "post"
 title: How Turning Away Business Can be Good for Your Brand.
-Scarcity Marketing & Luxury Brands.
+Scarcity Marketing & Better Brands.
 date: 2020-05-04
 categories: branding
 description: This post explores the different ways turning business down can be beneficial to a brand.
 We'll discuss consulting and scarcity branding.